kevinpurdy/kevinpurdy.github.io/_posts/2019-03-22-leaving-wirecutter-joining-ifixit.markdown

 ---

-[^1]: Jacqui, incidentally, kindly taught me not to answer when a prospective employer asks you for a salary "range.""
+[^1]: Jacqui, incidentally, kindly taught me not to answer when a prospective employer asks you for a salary "range."
 Sorry, new bosses, but it's a no-win question!

 [^2]: See my [write-up about the acquisition](http://thepurdman.com/2016-in-review/#times)